Mimes-Pes/VehicleOxygenUpgrade/README.md

 - Show player prompts: When ticked, player is presented with information and content +/- situation specific key prompts for various functions.

-- Font size air vents: sets the font size for player prompts in Exosuit when using Rm_VehicleLightsImproved mod.
+- Font size air vents: sets the font size for player prompts in Exosuit when using Rm_VehicleLightsImproved and PrawnSuitTorpedoDisplay mod.

 ### Compatibility:
 The mod should be fully compatible with the following mods: